TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 The drops fell in sheets against the glass ceiling of the Mathematikum, Germany's premier mathematics museum.
 November in Hesse was always wet, but today's storm felt particularly insistent, as if the sky itself were trying to communicate in Morse code.

-Inside the Mathematics museum the glass roof drummed a steady 120 beats per minute, a nice tempo.
+Inside the Mathematics museum the glass roof drummed a steady 120 beats per minute.
 The sound was oddly comforting, a natural rhythm that complemented the mathematical exhibits all around, a reminder that patterns existed in nature as well as in human invention.

 The Mathematikum was unique among museums.
 Rather than featuring artwork behind velvet ropes or artifacts in glass cases, it was filled with interactive exhibits designed to make mathematics tangible.
 Here, abstract concepts took physical form, topology became puzzles, probability became games, and geometry became buildable structures.